drupal-entity-training/event/index.md

 * Add an _Event_ view to replace the list builder

-  * Add a _Page_ views display with the path `/admin/content/events`
+  * Add a _Page_ views display with the path `admin/content/events`

     This will make Views replace the previously existing collection route.

+    Note that the path is entered without a leading slash in Views.

   * Use the _Table_ style for the display

+  * Add _Date_ and _Published_ fields

+  * Add _Link to edit Event_ and _Link to delete Event_ fields and check the
+    _Exclude from display_ checkbox

-  * Add a _Dropbutton_ field for the operations
+  * Add a _Dropbutton_ field for the operations and enable the edit and delete links

-    Add fields for edit and delete links and exlude them from display.
-Then enable their use in the dropbutton field.

   Views provides a number of features that increase the usability of administrative listings when compared to the stock entity list builder.
 These